-The national GP patient survey results were published in July 2016.
+The national GP patient survey results were published in January 2016.
 The results showed the practice was performing in line with local and national averages.
-Three hundred and thirty nine survey forms were distributed and 106 were returned.
+Two hundred and seventy nine survey forms were distributed and 111 were returned.
 This represented 1% of the practice's patient list.

 Results from the national GP patient survey showed patients responded positively to questions relating to appointments and access to nurses and GPs.
-The results were in line with local and national averages, for example:
+The results were above the local and national averages.
+For example:

-• 76% found it easy to get through to the surgery by phone, (local average 78%, national 73%).
+• 97% found it easy to get through to the surgery by phone, (local average 78%, national 73%).

-- 70% were able to get an appointment to see or speak to someone the last time they tried, (local average 79%, national average 76%). - 76% described the overall experience of their GP surgery as fairly good or very good, (local average 85%), national average 85%).
+- 88% were able to get an appointment to see or speak to someone the last time they tried, (local average 79%, national average 76%). - 97% described the overall experience of their GP surgery as fairly good or very good, (local average 85%, national average 85%).

-As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received eight comment cards which were all positive about the standard of care received.
+As part of our inspection, we also asked for CQC comment cards to be completed by patients prior to our inspection.
+We received 12 comment cards, which were all positive about the standard of care received.

-We spoke with six patients during the inspection.
-All six patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with eight patients during the inspection.
+All eight patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.